SolaceProducts/event-management-agent/README.md

 ## Importing Scanned Data

-To import scanned data into Event Portal:
+In you want to import your scanned data into the Event Portal in the standalone mode, you will need to do so manually with the following steps:

 1. Set up a new standalone Event Management Agent.
 2. Run a scan according to the instructions here: [Running Scans](docs/rest.md#running-scans)